AstroStucky/website/content/pages/resume.md

 Implemented VRAM compression and designed an automated solution for both optimizing and decimating user-generated 3D models.

 ### Technical Art
-I have implemented highly detailed meteorological events and other planet-wide phenomenon using GDShader, a shading language used in Godot that is similar to GLSL ES 3.0.
+I have implemented highly detailed meteorological events and other planet-wide phenomenon using GDShader, a shading language used in Godot that is similar to GLSL ES 3.0 ([see portfolio](portfolio.html)).

 ### Project Management
-Managed a team of 5 to create The Last Slice for a two week game jam in which we won 3rd.
+Managed a team of 5 to create [The Last Slice](portfolio.html#the-last-slice) for a two week game jam in which we won 3rd.

 ### Remote Collaboration
 Entirely remote work requiring self-driven productivity to meet project goals.